rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-12-01-87c36f5e32e291a6-settlement-calendar-for-offer-for-sale-of-shares-of-bank-of-maharashtra.md

 stocks:
 - MAHABANK
 tags:
+- bank-of-maharashtra
+- clearing
+- institutional-investor
 - ofs
-- offer-for-sale
+- retail-investor
 - settlement
-- bank-of-maharashtra
-- clearing
-- institutional-investors
-- retail-investors
+- stamp-duty
 - stt
-- stamp-duty
 title: Settlement Calendar for Offer for Sale of shares of Bank of Maharashtra
 ---